 Please also note that all banks will have some kind of limit on the amount you can pay in a one-time payment or in a period of time.
 For example, they may say no more than £10,000 in one payment, or no more than £10,000 in one day.
 Page 12 How to deposit a cheque 1.
-Sam logs in and chooses the account 2.
-He series to cheque deposit 3.
-He refers the cheque amount 4.
-He gives the app permission to use his 5.
-He parts the charges and 5.
-He parts the charges and the min body the cheque and the cheque on this the given the cheque and the the the cheque and cheques the hum the cheque and cheques the hum the cheque and cheques How to deposit a cheque online Mary decides to pay in the cheque online, (using Halifax as an example) - this is how she did it: the process 7.
-He selects 'Review', checks and confirms 9 Mary logs onto his app and chooses the account she wants to pay it into.
+Sam logs in and chooses the account.
+2. He selects "cheque deposit".
+3. He enters the cheque amount.
+4. He gives the pap permission to use his camera.
+5. He puts the cheque, face up, on the table their holds the camera over the cheque until the green box appears.
+How to deposit a cheque online Mary decides to pay in the cheque online, (using Halifax as an example) - this is how she did it: He turns the cheque over and repeats the process He selects' Review', checks and confirms Mary logs onto his app and chooses the account she wants to pay it into.
 Next, Mary selects the Cheque deposit option.
 Mary enters the amount shown on the cheque.
 Next, she selects the front of the cheque and permits the app to use his camera.
 Then she places the cheque on a dark, flat surface, (in this case, his dining table) and holds the camera over the cheque until the green box is shown around the cheque.
 The app then scans the cheque.
 Next, Mary selects the back of the cheque, turns the cheque over and repeats the process.
 Finally, she selects Review your deposit and checks that the details are correct and confirms the deposit.
-Page 12 Online activities Before of active you expect to be addeed Exercise: Split the class into groups.
+Page 12 Online activities List the types of autionsy pus expect to be able to do solline to their year manage year money.
+Exercise: Split the class into groups.
 Ask each group to list the types of actions they expect to be able to do online to help them manage their money.
 Once the groups have come up with their lists ask them to share their findings with the rest of the class.